katmatt/katmatt-blogs/content/posts/GraalVM-cross-compile-gh-actions.md

 ## Build your first native executable

 After this setup, building your first native executable is as simple as running `./gradlew nativeImage`.
-This will download the graal toolchain to your computer, execute the `native-image` compiler and then generate the executable to `/build/graal/cross-compile-demo`.
+This will download the graal toolchain to your computer, execute *native-image* and generate the executable to `/build/graal/cross-compile-demo`.

 Running this executable then outputs the classical:
 ```
 Hello world.
 ```
 The next step is to archive the executable into a zip file, which we later will upload to the github release.
-We do this by adding the following task to our `build.gradle` file:
+We do this by adding the following task to our *build.gradle* file:
 ``` gradle
 task zipExecutable(type: Zip) {
     dependsOn 'nativeImage'